freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.Device.md

 ***Parameters:***

 <i>s: status</i>
 The device status.
-See <a href="specs/org.freesmartphone.GSM.Device/#GetDeviceStatus">GetDeviceStatus</a> for expected values.
+See [GetDeviceStatus](specs/org.freesmartphone.GSM.Device.GetDeviceStatus)</a> for expected values.